sylabs/singularityce-community/roadmap.md

   We cannot modify this behaviour trivially to match docker, as various users exploit the current situation to blur the lines between host and container environments.
 We should implement a new mode that can be explicitly enabled to match the Docker / OCI behaviour exactly.
 This may then become the default in future versions.

 * **Rework fakeroot engine for nvccli compatibility** The hybrid fakeroot workflow creates / enters namespaces and performs container setup in an order that is not compatible with using the `nvidia-container-cli` binary for NVIDIA GPU setup.
 Rework the engine to permit this.
-May inckude removing Singularity's own subuid/gid mapping setup, to depend on the standard `newuidmap` / `newgidmap` tooling employed by other rootless runtimes, and SingularityCE in no-setuid mode.
+May include removing Singularity's own subuid/gid mapping setup, to depend on the standard `newuidmap` / `newgidmap` tooling employed by other rootless runtimes, and SingularityCE in no-setuid mode.

 ## 3.11 Features